 Oh wow.
 Gotta love YouTube!

 On a whim, I just searched for a video of the Sex Pistols’ show at Randy’s Rodeo in San Antonio, Texas on January 9, 1978, and I found one!
-This blows me away.
-Naturally, I watched this very carefully, because my wife and I were there…
+This blows me away because my wife and I were there.

-Alas, we’re not in the video, but at least one person I recognize from Austin is.
-I was standing ten feet in front of Sid Vicious with broken glass crunching under my shoes, loving every second of it.
+We’re not in the video, but at least one person I recognize from Austin is.
+I was standing 10 feet in front of Sid Vicious with broken glass crunching under my shoes, loving every second of it.
 So loud, the loudest music I’d ever heard until that time.
-If you watch clear to the end, you can see Sid taking off his bass guitar and hitting someone with it just two guys away from me, close enough that I had to duck.
+If you watch clear to the end, you can see Sid taking off his bass guitar and hitting someone with it.

 So how did this come about?

 The Sex Pistols had chosen a raunchy cowboy venue just to piss off the regular patrons, which worked like a charm.
-They also didn’t come on until almost midnight, five full hours after we’d walked in and had our ticket stubs stapled to our collars by an armed, off-duty deputy sheriff moonlighting as security.
+They also didn’t come on until almost midnight, five full hours after we’d walked in and had our ticket stubs stapled to our collars by an armed guard.
 There were at least four opening acts, all local, loud, and very bad.
 From what I read afterwards, the local bands were chosen because they were bad.
 By around 11:30 p.m., the mood had turned decidedly ugly, and the mixed crowd of rednecks, Latinos, and Austin hippies was ready to crack heads.

 Finally, the Sex Pistols took the stage.
 Before they’d even played a note, the air was full of flying pizza slices, beer bottles, and spittle.
 Johnny Rotten began by making fun of the “cowboy faggots,” which cranked the tension up even more.
 Obviously relishing the chaos, the Pistols then launched into a bone-crushing rendition of “God Save the Queen” that transported me to another realm of pure rock and roll joy.
 It was also the loudest thing I’d ever heard in my life.
 (Three days later, my ears were still ringing.)

 The bare concrete floor was wet with spilled beer and vomit.
 Tossed beer bottles littered the joint with broken glass.
 The Pistols were outstanding.
 The noise was beyond pain.
-All in all, it was one of the most outrageous, dangerous, wonderful experiences of my entire life.
-And my sweetheart was there to share it with me, even if I’d tricked us into going.
-We weren’t married then, but that would have sealed the deal for me, right there.
-I’ve never been the same since.
-Certainly not my ears, although the tinnitus I have today is probably genetic.
-But wow.
-Just wow.
+All in all, it was one of the most outrageous, dangerous, wonderful experiences of my life.

 Watching that video brings it all back home.
 Enjoy.